Parlay Bets - Rules, Odds, And More

 Types Of Parlays

 For those interested in betting a parlay, there are several different types that you can take advantage of.
-This kind of parlay centers on the types of individual betting lines that you choose to put into your parlay.
+The first kind of parlay centers on the types of individual betting lines that you choose to put into your parlay.
 For example, taking the moneyline on several games, whether it be for the favorite or the underdog are options.
-But even still, a parlay doesn't have to be all one type of betting line.
+A parlay doesn't have to be all one type of betting line.
 For example, a parlay can be made on one game against the spread, and then another game taking the moneyline, with no spread involved.
 Parlays can also involve the over/under point total of the game, which is another form of a moneyline on the payout.

 What makes a parlay wager so appealing is the potential to win really big.
 There are instances where a $5 wager can profit thousands.
 It obviously depends on the variables we mentioned at the onset of this article.
 Primarily how many bets are contained within the parlay, and what those individual payouts are to add up to the parlay payout.
 Bettors like the idea of risking a little to win a lot, and a parlay is the best example of this.
 This is because a bettor can do a parlay and take favorites on the lines and still win big.
 A bet on large underdog in not required.
 Certainly to win the parlay all of the bets have to hit, which makes it difficult, but at the same time bettors have a lot of freedom.